 Not to mention that every time you rescue an egg from the fortress, you're told that it doesn't look very healthy.
 Between that and what you're told about how delicate the eggs are, we get that the Gerudo Pirates kidnap children and keep them in unsafe conditions that endanger their health.

-Worse of all, if you have already done the water temple, gone back in time and finished the game without doing this quest, you have basically left this eggs to die.
+Worst of all, if you have already done the Water Temple, gone back in time, and finished the game without doing this quest, you have basically left his eggs to die.

 Think about what happens if you fail in keeping the aliens away from the barn.
 Not only do they succeed in taking the cows, they take Romani along with them.
 Yes, she comes back, but she isn't quite herself.
 It makes you wonder... just what did they do to her in that time?!